Journey to the West (1986 TV series): Music

 Xu Jingqing was selected to be the series' main music composer in 1983 after Yang Jie heard a demo of "Happy Gathering at Flower Fruit Mountain".
-Xu used a combination of traditional Chinese instruments as well as a Yamaha DX7 synthesizer and an electronic drum to create most of the series' music, and has described the genre as a 'mix between Chinese traditional music, electronic music, and orchestral song'.
+Xu used a combination of traditional Chinese instruments as well as a Yamaha DX7 synthesizer, a Yamaha RX-11 drum machine and a Simmons SDSV electronic drum to create most of the series' music, and has described the genre as a 'mix between Chinese traditional music, electronic music, and orchestral song'.
 At the time, his use of electronic music was perceived by the network as "Western" and "modern" and thus unfitting for an adaption of one of China's four great novels.
 It became such an issue of debate that Xu was almost fired during production.
 Prior his involvement with Journey to the West, two themes had been recorded and released in 1982 and 1984, with one titled "Swaying Clouds, Vast Seas" and the other “Thousands of Adversities Prove One's Sincerity".
 Yang, however, was dissatisfied with both songs and wanted a tune that better captured the four disciples' enduring fervor.
 The third and final theme, "Immortal Sound Above Cloud Palace" was drawn from Xu hearing a group of part-time workers humming and drumming their lunchboxes in tune, whilst tunes to the ending theme song "Dare to Ask Where is the Road" and several other songs used in the first season, including "Women's Feelings", were drawn from his personal life experiences.
 He also referenced the 1951 Indian film, Awaara, when composing the song "Tianzhu Maiden", used in episode 24 following the four disciples' arrival in India.

 Yan Su and Yao Ming were the lead lyricists for season one and two respectively.
 While writing "Dare to Ask Where is the Road", Yan referenced novelist Lu Xun's 1921 short story "My Old Home", specifically its ending sentence 'For actually the earth had no roads to begin with, but when many men pass one way, a road is made' to complete the song.
 Zhang Baomo originally performed the song, her version being used for the first season's 11 episodes before it was rerecorded by folk singer Jiang Dawei.
 This new version would replace Zhang's for the remainder of the first season.
 A remixed version (still sung by Jiang) was used in season two.